Falls

 Get up and go tackles common myths about falling.
 It includes a checklist to help you to decide whether you're at risk.
 There is plenty of advice on how you can reduce your chances of having a fall by improving your balance, muscle strength and more.

-You could direct your friends and family to SAGA - Get up and go, falls guide (opens new window) if you think that they are at risk.
+You could direct your friends and family to Chartered Society of Physiotherapy - Get up and go - a guide to staying steady (opens new window) if you think that they are at risk.

 How to reduce your risk of falling